andreas-kupries/mirror/doc/cli.md

 mirror
 	store ?path?

-		Query/change store path.
+		Query/change base store path.
 Change implies copying all existing stores to the new location.
 Removes all pre-existing stores in the new location.

 	take ?int?